gjtiquia/IJUSTWANNACOPYPASTE/README.md

 ```

 Then run the following command to build the docker image from the Dockerfile

+(Ensure that Docker Desktop is running on your machine first)

 ```
 docker build --build-arg GIT_REVISION=$(git rev-parse HEAD) -t gjtiquia/ijustwannacopypaste .